rollthecloudinc/hedge/README.md

 Go is the fastest language on serverless infrastructure.
 Not to mention its clear, concise and doesn't take a whole lot to learn.
 Most of the apis, functions, and libraries here are built with go.

+## Serverless

+Severless is the backbone of this project.
+Everything serverless.
+Go APIs are deployed as lambda that are hooked up with aws gateways.
+Independent functions are also also hooked up with aws service actions.
+Everything is based on creating small, concrete, focused units that accomplish one goal.

 # Extra

 Serverless backend api built with golang using bazel.